neurallayer/fos/test/README.rst

    cd test
    pytest

-PyTest will automtically detect the unittest files and execute them all.If you didn't install Fos yet and only have the source code, you'll nee to add the Fos root directory to the PYTHONPATH variable::
+PyTest will automtically detect the unittest files and execute them all.
+If you didn't install Fos yet and only have the source code, you'll nee to add the Fos root directory to the PYTHONPATH variable::